TL;DR

 As part of our commitment to our clients' holistic wellbeing, we also provided Sarah with complimentary access to our AI-powered nutrition app, CalorieHero, to help her stay on track with the plan from her nutritionist.

 The biological age crisis is a serious threat, but it is not a life sentence.
-You have the power to influence and even reverse your rate of aging.
+You have the power to influence and even reverse your rate of ageing.
 Here is a clear, actionable plan to get started.

 Step 1: Understand Your Baseline (Get Tested) You cannot manage what you do not measure.
 The first step is to get a clear, data-driven picture of your internal health.